Can I please tempt you with this rather lush orange bundt cake with rich, gooey salted whiskey caramel sauce?

 And to go with the cake, obviously the 1990 vintage, with its deliciously complex flavours.

 So – thank you Balblair Whisky for letting me make a perfect Burns nigh support.
 Not much left though, after 6 people have spent a long evening comparing different vintages, again and again.
-And I love Foodie Quine’s take on their whisky with her Scottish beef and haggis meatloaf with whisky neeps or Farmergirl Kitchen with her Ultimate Burns Supper.

 This post is sponsored.
 Thank you for supporting the brands that make it possible for me to continue cooking up great recipes for you.
 All opinions are my own.

-Orange Bundt Cake With Salted Whisky Caramel
+Orange Bundt Cake With Salted Caramel Whiskey

 - 250 g (8.80z) butter softened plus extra for greasing